hw0lff/screen-share-sway/README.md

 pacman -S obs-studio
 ```

-In order to be drawn correctly,
+In order to have OBS drawn correctly,
-OBS needs the QT_QPA_PLATFORM environment variable specifically set to `xcb`.
+I had to set the QT_QPA_PLATFORM environment variable specifically to `xcb`.
+Which is weird because it should be `wayland-egl` to use wayland as backend.
 ```sh
 # run OBS with
 QT_QPA_PLATFORM=xcb obs